 Want to create a cozy ambiance in your house?
 You can go all out with indirect lighting.
-Keep your light sources invisible and let its illumination spread evenly across the walls and ceiling.
+Keep your light sources invisible and let their illumination spread evenly across the walls and ceiling.
 After that, watch the magic.

 There are endless indirect lighting ideas that will make your space more welcoming and stylish.
 Besides decorating and generating a feeling of greater space, indirect light also offers a pleasant atmosphere by highlighting the line of the area where it is located.
 The somewhat faded light produces luminous effects with bright, non-localized illumination.